 You may also wish to consult Dark Web Monitoring – Frequently Asked Questions, or What are security alerts and Dark Web Alerts, and what to do when I get one.

 Setting up Dark Web Monitoring

-On your Identity Dashboard, locate the Dark Web Monitoring module (see here for more information about the Identity Dashboard).
-Before it is set up, you are prompted to enter in an email address you would like to use for a scan.
+In the web app, locate and access the Dark Web Monitoring section in the left panel.
+There, you will be able to click the Add email button to enter in an email address you would like to monitor use for a scan.

-Your next step is to log in and click on the link within that email, once you have verified that it is indeed your account, that you made the request, and that you wish to confirm the setup.
+Your next step is to log in to your email account, and click on the link within the email Dashlane just sent you, once you have verified that it is indeed your account, that you made the request, and that you wish to confirm the setup.
 Note that for security reasons this link is valid for only 24 hours.

-As always, if you should have but did not receive the email, please check your spam folder.
+As always, if you did not receive the email, please check your spam folder.